martinrotter/rssguard/resources/docs/Documentation.md

 ### Labels <a id="lbls"></a>
 RSS Guard supports labels (tags).
 Any number of tags can be assigned to any article.

 Note that tags in some plugins are [synchronizable](#sfrl).
 While labels are synchronized with these services, sometimes they cannot be directly created via RSS Guard.
-In this case, you have to create them via web interface of the respective service, and only after that perform `Synchronize folders & other items`, which will fetch newly created labels too.
+In this case, you have to create them via web interface of the respective service, and only after that perform **Synchronize folders & other items**, which will fetch newly created labels too.

-Labels can be easily added via `Labels` root item.
+New labels can be added via right-click menu of the **Labels** item in a feed list.

 <img alt="alt-img" src="images/label-menu.png" width="600px">